ship-nix/docs/src/starters/index.md

   order: 4
 ---

-On ship-nix, server starters are templates that ships with code and a working server.
+On {{site.name}}, server starters are templates that ships with code and a working server.

 ## All starters